microdotblog/indie-microblogging/Part 5/WebSub.md

 ## WebSub

+_“That's called polling.
+And although it works, it's slow and inefficient, and about as annoying as a person in the backseat asking: "Are we there yet?" — Brett Slatkin and Brad Fitzpatrick [in a video for PubSubHubbub][1]_

 The notifications-based approach of Mastodon means that there doesn’t need to be regular polling.
 Instead of a client checking a page or feed every few minutes for new posts, ActivityPub in Mastodon sends posts to all followers as the post is published.

 Contrast with traditional RSS feed readers.
 One of the most important things a feed reader or new service like Micro.blog has to do is download posts from other sites via RSS.
 Whether that’s a Microformats feed, RSS, or a JSON Feed.